pypy/pypy/pypy/doc/ctypes-implementation.rst

 Running application examples
 ==============================

 `pyglet`_ is known to run.
-We had some success also with pygame-ctypes which is not maintained anymore and with a snapshot of the experimental pysqlite-ctypes.
+We also had some success with pygame-ctypes (which is no longer maintained) and with a snapshot of the experimental pysqlite-ctypes.
 We will only describe how to run the pyglet examples.

 pyglet
 -------